KDE/documentation-docs-kdenlive-org/user_interface/menu/tool_menu.rst

 Multicam Tool
 ~~~~~~~~~~~~~

 Use this to cut between several cameras/tracks while playback is running.
-Will switch on the :ref:`multitrack view <multicam_editing>` in the project monitor.
+Will switch on the :ref:`multitrack view <ui-multitrack_view>` in the project monitor.